thekondrashov/stuff/README.md

 * [CSP Quick Reference Guide](http://content-security-policy.com/) - CSP Reference & Examples.
 * [Default Browser Content Security Policy](https://redbooth.com/engineering/security/default-content-security-policy) - to reject suspicious accesses to local networks and trust other urls.
 * [MDN: CSP policy directives](https://developer.mozilla.org/en-US/docs/Web/Security/CSP/CSP_policy_directives) - are several policy areas that web site administrators can define using CSP.

+## Leaked account checkers

+* [IsLeaked.com](https://isleaked.com/) - Is leaked? - check your account!
+* [Have I been pwned?](https://haveibeenpwned.com/) - Have I been pwned? allows you to search across multiple data breaches to see if your email addresses has been compromised.

 ## Online security scanners